Physiotherapy can help a new mother recover after childbirth, both for normal and extreme symptoms.

 What is Normal Post Delivery?

-During birth, whether you had a vaginal delivery or a caesarean delivery, your pelvic floor and abdominal muscles have been stretched.
+During childbirth, whether you had a vaginal delivery or a caesarean delivery, your pelvic floor and abdominal muscles have been stretched.

 Rest is also essential.
 Your body and muscles have been under extreme stress over the course of your pregnancy and it needs time to recuperate and heal.
 Everyone knows their own body best, so remember not to rush the process and take things slow.